Get access to everything we publish when you sign up for Outside+.

 Everyone knows iron is an important part of any diet—but have you ever thought about why?
 Iron delivers oxygen to working muscles, making it necessary for blood flow and an essential component of a runner’s diet.
 Without enough iron in the bloodstream, you may suffer from iron deficiency anemia.
-Although it doesn’t sound too serious, the symptoms of iron deficiency are: these symptoms include extreme exhaustion, lightheadedness, headaches and frequent infections.
+Although it doesn’t sound too serious, the symptoms of iron deficiency include extreme exhaustion, lightheadedness, headaches and frequent infections.
 Doesn’t sound fun, does it?

 Unfortunately, iron from plants is not as well absorbed as iron from animals, so vegetarians and vegans are prone to developing anemia.
 That being said, it’s absolutely possible to get enough iron from plant sources if you eat a diet that is rich in the following 10 foods.

 There’s a reason Popeye used this leafy vegetable to make his magical muscles grow.
 Two cups of raw spinach—about the amount you would have in a large salad—has 15 percent of your suggested daily amount of iron.
 If eating veggies isn’t your thing, throw a handful into a fruit smoothie.

 Lentils rank pretty high on the list of plant-based iron-rich foods.
 With more than 35 percent of your daily value of iron in just a cup of cooked lentils, they serve up more of the oxygen delivering nutrient than most meats.
 Add lentils to your next Meatless Monday dinner recipe, like a meat-free bolognese or lentil loaf.

 The fall season calls for everything pumpkin, right?
 Just one ounce (about a handful) of this fall favorite delivers a good helping of iron.
 Munch on some of these nutrition-packed seeds as a pre-run snack.